1990–91 Princeton Tigers men's basketball team

 During the season, the team spent six weeks (one week in mid December and the final five weeks of the season) of the seventeen-week season ranked in the Associated Press Top Twenty-five Poll, peaking at number eighteen where it ended the season.
 The team finished the season ranked twentieth in the final UPI Coaches' Poll.
+The team completed the first undefeated Ivy season by any team since the 1975–76 Princeton Tigers men's basketball team.